Jimmy King (Emmerdale): 2004–2026

 In February 2009, Jimmy and Nicola De Souza (Nicola Wheeler) drowned their sorrows together and ended up in the back of an Emmerdale Haulage van, waking up the next morning naked and on their way to Hull.
 Nicola was horrified; Jimmy was amused.
 Nicola felt she was too good for Jimmy and refused to consider a relationship.
 A few weeks later, she asked him to go with her to Home Farm but Jimmy was uncomfortable and got drunk before spending the night with Nicola again.
 She dumped him again but when Rodney suggested Jimmy might have some money in Switzerland (where he was going on a business trip), Nicola was suddenly interested.
 Carl told Jimmy that Nicola was only interested in his money and when Nicola proved Carl right, Jimmy humiliated her by wining and dining her before telling everyone that she was a gold digger and left her at the roadside.
 Sandy Thomas (Freddie Jones) and Douglas Potts (Duncan Preston), who lived with Nicola, grew so tired of her that they wrote love letters in Jimmy's name, asking her to move in with him.
 Nicola jumped at the chance of living with him and Jimmy was thrilled.
 He was shocked to hear about the letters but kept quiet.
 The truth came out when Betty Eagleton (Paula Tilbrook) read out a similar letter from Sandy.
-Jimmy admitted that he hadn't written the letter but Nicola demanded he write her a love letter, despite him insisting that he wasn't very good at it.
+Jimmy admitted that he hadn't written the letter but Nicola demanded he write her a love letter, despite his insistence that he wasn't very good at it.
 He was proved right and after another argument caused by Jimmy telling Nicola she was curvaceous, which she interpreted as fat, he ended it and Lexi Nicholls (Sally Oliver) insisted that she move out, persuading Laurel Thomas (Charlotte Bellamy) to let Nicola move back into the vicarage.
 In May 2009, Nicola discovered she was pregnant but didn't tell Jimmy so Rodney did and Jimmy wooed her into a reconciliation, planning to let her tell him about the baby when she was ready.
 When Nicola found out, she was furious and dumped him again and considered giving the baby up for adoption but Laurel convinced her not to.
 Jimmy and Nicola bonded when they went for a scan and they decided to give things another go.
 Nicola returned to Mill Cottage and supported Lexi after her ectopic pregnancy and shock discovery that she was unlikely to conceive again.
 Scarlett offered to pay for their IVF but Carl told Jimmy (as Scarlett's trustee), not to release the money as he didn't want any more children.
 Horrified, Nicola insisted Carl tell Lexi.
 He did and she threw him out, leaving Nicola to comfort her but this led to a fight and Nicola fell down the stairs.
 Lexi called an ambulance and Nicola and the baby got the all-clear but Nicola blamed Carl for the fight and told him so, warning him to be honest with Lexi.
 On 6 August, Nicola gave birth prematurely to baby Angelica, who spent a few days in the special care unit.
 On the 13th, Nicola went for a shower and Lexi took Angelica up to the roof to show her the world.
 Although Jimmy, Nicola and Scarlett were terrified she'd harm Angelica, Lexi convinced Nicola to trust her and Carl finally admitted that he didn't want any more children and never had.
 She returned Angelica to Nicola and after a verbal and physical fight with Carl, she left him and Emmerdale for good.